awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

 1. Choose **Apply Policy**\.

-## Task 3: Configure permissions for users who are not allowed to register maintenance window tasks \(console\)<a name="mw-deny-task-registrations"></a>
+## Task 3: Configure permissions for users who aren't allowed to register maintenance window tasks \(console\)<a name="mw-deny-task-registrations"></a>

-Depending on whether you are denying the `ssm:RegisterTaskWithMaintenanceWindow` permission for an individual user or a group, use one of the following procedures to prevent users from registering tasks with a maintenance window\.
+Depending on whether you're denying the `ssm:RegisterTaskWithMaintenanceWindow` permission for an individual user or a group, use one of the following procedures to prevent users from registering tasks with a maintenance window\.

-**To configure permissions for users who are not allowed to register maintenance window tasks \(console\)**
+**To configure permissions for users who aren't allowed to register maintenance window tasks \(console\)**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.